zmaji/saxion-advanced-app-development-back-end/Assignment-1/Deno/README.md

   We recommend installing it using Windows PowerShell ('`irm https://deno.land/install.ps1 | iex`') or using [Scoop](https://scoop.sh/) ('`scoop install deno`').
+- **Deno extention**: Install the Deno extension from your IDE's Marketplace.
+  - Enable the extension by going to the extension settings and ticking "Deno:
+    Enable" (it controls if the Deno language server is enabled).
 - **(Optional) Postman**: To test the API endpoints, you can install [Postman](https://www.postman.com/downloads/).
 Postman is optional, but it makes testing easier.